demonwife/Rokenbok-Archive/site/content/about/_index.md

 tiles:
   - heading: Curator
     text: TechplexEngineer
-  - heading: Collaborators
+  - heading: Thanks to
     items:
-      - CR12 (List of Rokenbok Sets)
+      - CR12 (list of Rokenbok sets)
 ---

 We’d love to get in touch with you and hear your ideas and